section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 Purely deep learning perspectives towards fake news detection have been explored in many cases.
 I have provided links to some of these published works at the end of the article.

 A methodology may involve building classifiers to predict validity of news based only on news content.
 This may be achieved using Recurrent Neural Network (RNN) models and long-short term memories (LSTM).
-For more information on RRN click on this [article](/engineering-education/text-generation-nn/), which explains text generation with RNN + TensorFlow.
+For more information on RNN click on this [article](/engineering-education/text-generation-nn/), which explains text generation with RNN + TensorFlow.

 RNN is a neural network containing loops that allow information to be stored within the network.
 Previous experiences influence upcoming events in RNNs.
 The storage of information can be attributed to LSTM.
 LSTM refer to artificial recurrent neural networks which allow information to persist within them.
 They are the building blocks for RNN layers.
 LSTM units provide the ability to “recall” values over a time interval.
 This influences the relationships between words and their occurrences.